 Works during the contract

-For all works done after the occupation date, every time some work is done to the electrical installation, a written confirmation must be given to the contract-holder within seven days from when the landlord receives the confirmation (r.6(5)):
+For all works done after the occupation date, every time some work is done to the electrical installation, a written confirmation must be given to the contract-holder within 14 days from when the landlord receives the confirmation (r.6(5)):

 These written confirmations will need to be retained because any work since the most recent safety report will need to be given to any new contract-holder before that new occupation date.